Digital Safety Basics for Students in New Zealand

 - the same password on multiple accounts — if one service gets hacked, all your accounts are at risk

 A stronger approach: use a passphrase.
 Think of a sentence you can remember, then use the first letters or a mix of words.
 For example, “My dog Pip loves running in the park” becomes a passphrase like “MdpLr1tP” or similar — long, unique, memorable (1).
+For more detail, Passwords, passphrases, and MFA: a simple guide has a full explanation of how this works in practice.

 Never share your password with friends.
 Friendship is not a reason to share login details — if a friend unexpectedly asks for your password, it is okay to say no and ask a parent or teacher about it.